 Unlike other packaging material types, plastic tends to be far more complicated to collect and recycle.
-The term plastic does not refer to a single material and its regular use, with often perishable and high risk foods, makes it more prone to contamination than most other materials.
+The Therefore if you have two different plastic packaging components in one package with a similar density, one term plastic does not refer to a single material and its regular use, with often perishable and high risk foods, of which is your desired material, then the other material, if from a different polymer family, can mix with the makes it more prone to contamination than most other materials. desired material and cause impurities in the final product.
+Therefore designing plastic packaging for recycling requires an understanding of what polymers, when combined, increase contamination of the recycled plastic Plastics have hardly any differentiating physical properties and are identified through subtle differences in end product.

-Plastics have hardly any differentiating physical properties and are identified through subtle differences in density.
+density.
 This raises the cost of identification versus other materials.